herbsjs/suma/.github/CONTRIBUTING.md

 1. Push and [submit a pull request][pr]
 1. Pat yourself on the back and wait for your pull request to be reviewed and merged.

+**Commit Structure**
+All the Herbs organization libraries uses seemantic release and commitizen to :

+- Generate changelog
+- Control version
+- Publish to npm via github actions
+Please use this format for commit messages (https://semver.org/).

+To help with this task we have implemented the commitizen to all libraries, just follow those steps:

+- `npm install -g commitizen`
+- Write a lot of good code to contribute to herbs 🌿
+- `git add yourChanges`
+- `git cz` or `npm run commit` or `npx cz` instead `git commit`
+- `git push`

 **Without write access**

 1. [Fork][fork] and clone the repository